dipu0/Resolving-overbooked-flight/README.md

 1. Builds a priority queue using the priority number
 2. Prints a list of waiting customers in priority sequence.
-3. Print details of customer who took flight ticket later
+3. Print details of customer who took flight ticket later.